VirgilLungu27/udemy/readme.md

-Made as part of an Udemy course.
+Made as part of an udemy course.

-This project showcases the creation of an event bubble.
+This project showcases the creation of a range slider.